CUNY-CL/yoyodyne/README.md

 -   `--output`: path for predictions

 The `--predict` file can either be a TSV file or an ordinary TXT file with one source string per line; in the latter case, specify `--target_col 0`.
+Run [`yoyodyne-predict --help`](yoyodyne/predict.py) for more information.

-Beam search is implemented (currently only in LSTM) and can be used via the following arguments:
+Beam search is implemented (currently only in LSTM) and can be used via the following argument:

 -   `--beam_width`: beam width.
 Allows beam search for beam_width > 1.
--   `--n`: number of returned hypotheses.
+The amount of
+    returned hypotheses are the same as beam_width.

-The log-likelihood for each hypothese is always returned.
-Run [`yoyodyne-predict --help`](yoyodyne/predict.py) for more information.
+The log-likelihood for each hypothesis is always returned.
+The output format is pairs of hypothesis and log-likelihood separated by tabs.
+For a beam_width = N, the output will be:

+    hypothesis_1    log-likelihood_1    hypothesis_2    log-likelihood_2    ...    hypothesis_N    log-likelihood_N

+where `log-likelihood_1 > log-likelihood_2 > log-likelihood_N`.

 ## Data format